janael-pinheiro/hacker_hank_solutions/README.md

 - Sorting comparator;
 - Mark and toys;
 - Insert a node at a specific position in a linked list;
-- Inserting a node into a doubly linked list.
+- Inserting a node into a doubly linked list;
+- Fibonacci numbers.